aydiny/hull-tactical-market-prediction/README.md

 ## Business Problem

-The Hull Tactical competition evaluates models using a modified Sharpe ratio that penalizes both volatility and suboptimal returns [web:100].
+The Hull Tactical competition evaluates models using a modified Sharpe ratio that penalizes both volatility and suboptimal returns.
 Traditional approaches predict returns first, then convert to positions - introducing a disconnect between prediction and the actual objective function.

 ## Key Innovation: Direct Position Prediction